 -

 Standing on the ladder is always an option if you are a beginner.
-We recommend Captain Cook Monument and Kealakekua Bay for all people who are new to snorkeling.
+We recommend Captain Cook Monument and Kealakekua Bay for guests who are new to snorkeling.
 Kealakekua Bay is a very well protected bay that offers calm pool-like conditions all year-round.
-We conduct snorkel classes onboard the boat for anyone who is interested.
-We host many non-swimmers who want to join their family and friends on our cruises.
-We have floatation devices such as pool noodles to assist you while in the water.
+We provide basic snorkel use onboard the boat for anyone who requests help but cannot and do not provide basic swimming classes for those who are not good swimmers.
+We do not recommend anyone entering the water who is not proficient at swimming.
+We have floatation devices such as pool noodles to assist you while in the water, but floatation is not a replacement for prior swimming ability.
+Non swimmers and poor swimmers can join us for the ride to the bay but should not enter the water.

 -